Gabriel-Ladzaretti/debian-alacritty-installer/readme.md

-# Build Alacritty
+# Debian Alacritty installer

-The `./build_alacritty.sh` script builds Alacritty from source within a Docker container.
-It clones the Alacritty repository and checks out the latest released version.
-Then, it builds Alacritty from source with the Wayland feature enabled, copies the binary to `/usr/local/bin`, adds a desktop entry, and installs its manual pages.
+This project builds and installs the latest `Alacritty` terminal release from source.
+It follows the official [build instructions](https://github.com/alacritty/alacritty/blob/master/INSTALL.md#building) using the provided convenience script.

+> [!NOTE]
+> The `Alacritty` version installed by the script is automatically updated to the latest release using the Renovate dependency update tool.

-## Requirements
+## Prerequisites

-1. Bash
 1. Docker

 ## Usage